 While something is enticing about living somewhere with distinct seasons and a vast range of weather, let’s face it: nothing beats a lengthy run of sunny days.
 And, similar to how some people are luckier than others, certain cities have many more sunny days each year than anywhere else.
-But in case you have pondered migrating to a location known for an abundance of sunshine, which one is the world’s sunniest place?
+But in case you have pondered migrating to a location known for its abundance of sunshine, which one is the world’s sunniest place?
 Hint: the sun shines for 4,015 hours every year!

 The sunniest regions on the planet are the American Southwest and northeastern Africa, with Yuma, Arizona, in the United States, taking the title of sunniest place on Earth.
 You might wonder why Arizona has more sunshine than tropical Africa, which is further south.
 The drawback to these tropical locations is that they also have a lot of rain, which is why they’re called “rainforests.”
 The sun is blocked by the cloud cover, and even though they are hot, they do not have direct sunlight for a significant number of days.

 Other desert places may have serious contenders, but Yuma, Arizona takes home the crown.
 Below, we will explore why Yuma, Arizona, has become the world’s sunniest place, what the weather here is like, and other interesting facts.

 What is the Sunniest Place on Planet Earth?